shhhiivam/stackOverFlowClone/README.md

 Step 1: Just Unzip the folder in www (in case WAMP) / in htdoc (in case of XAMPP)
 Step 2: Login to phpMYAdmin
-Step 3: create a database with name of "stackoverflowc" Step 4: inside database (stackoverflowc) import stackoverflowc.sql DATABASE into phpmyadmin
+Step 3: create a database with name of "stackoverflowc" Step 4: inside database (stackoverflowc) import stackoverflowc.sql (will present inside database folder of project) DATABASE into phpmyadmin

 Tada.... now it is available to use